bjuhasz7054/NBD_Deep_learning/README.md

-We are terribly sorry for being 9 minutes late, but according to Youtube "some of our videos didn't meet the community guidelines", so we had to repupload them.
+We are terribly sorry for being 9 minutes late, but according to Youtube "some of our videos didn't meet the community guidelines", so we had to reupload them.
 The drive links serve as a backup, should something similar happen later.
 You can find our videos here, there are three parts:
 - Introduction: https://www.youtube.com/watch?v=K5uiLEvgN-I or https://bmeedu-my.sharepoint.com/:v:/g/personal/bjuhasz7054_edu_bme_hu/EQ5Hjoy1oANFozV3Qkk0poMBvuHGC26dakP1ra2TLygPQA?e=9eOC3w
 - Training and deployment: https://www.youtube.com/watch?v=sXTArdnVMpo or https://drive.google.com/file/d/1zUjeXfiZe5dRTFd67_0nMNJqtxcks2Sg/view?usp=sharing